hybridgroup/kidsruby/README.md

 * 1.0 - Release!

 ### TURTLE
-* correct pencolor so it works
+* correct pencolor so it works when switching color while drawing

 ### EDITOR
 * switch editor colors to white background for better presentation display. we already have inverse css file, just need a way to switch to it, and back